Welcome to Tabla Theka - The Home of Rhythmic Knowledge

 Conclusion

-Ara Chautaal is a crucial rhythm in Tagore's music.
+Ara Choutaal is a crucial rhythm in Tagore's music.
 It has 14 beats that make the Rabindra Sangeet sound nice.
 Music lovers enjoy this rhythm a lot.
 This taal makes Indian classical music more fine.

-Taal Sign Explanation
+Taal Sign Explanation:

 Thank you for reading.
 Feel free to explore more on Tabla Theka.